finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Minimum Viable Product (CGS v1)
 - Fix: Icon shows Unity logo instead of CGS logo
+- Fix: Online local position off when zoomed
+- Fix: Crash when quitting on Windows

 ## Maple (CGS v2)
 - Define actions that can be done on a card: